 - Once the Clearinghouse entry has been made, the driver is listed as “prohibited” in the Clearinghouse.

 - The first step in returning to driving is the driver completing an evaluation and treatment with an SAP.
+The driver must designate the SAP in the Clearinghouse allowing the SAP to enter completed steps.
 Once the evaluation and treatment process are completed, the SAP will enter this into the Clearinghouse.

 - The driver must then pass a return-to-duty test.
 The carrier overseeing/accepting the return-to-duty test must enter the negative results into the Clearinghouse.